 Introducing natural language Q&A (Cortana integration)

-Power BI has a powerful language recognition engine.
+Power BI has a powerful natural language processing and recognition engine named Cortana.
 Customers can analyze their data by asking questions in natural language with no special code or syntax required.
 Customers navigate their data by just asking questions.

 Introducing Quick Insights

 Power BI Quick Insights are the most valuable feature; the end user can search datasets or dashboard tiles for interesting insights automatically within seconds.
 Quick Insights are used for outliers, correlations, trends, change points in trends, and major factors right from the dashboard tiles.

 One of the most valuable features of Power BI supported data sources is applying any sort of transformation to data source objects.
 When changing a column's data type, one or more multiple M expressions are created.
 These M expressions are automatically copied to M documents and stored within the Power BI desktop file as queries.
 M is a functional programming language like F#, and it is important for Power BI developers to become familiar with analyzing, writing and enhancing the Mcode that supports their queries.

 Power BI allows users to access real-time datasets and provides immediate visibility into business processes and events as the data is created.
 Power BI data modeling engine reflects the latest SQL Server Analysis Services (SSAS) features, including the enhanced Direct Query mode for SSAS 2016, it becomes feasible to design Direct Query models in the Power BI Desktop and thus avoid the scalability limitations and scheduled refresh requirements of import-based models.